Chip-Biscuit/hp-goblet-of-fire-fix/README.md

 you can edit settings in d3d9.ini

+Default for FPS cap is 60 you can change it as you like or uncap with 0

 Default for resolution is 2 (1920 x 1080)

 Default for fov is (0) origional 114 you can replace 0 with your number higher than 114 will zoom it out in game.